 ENGL 375.
-Studies in Early and Nineteenth-Century American Literature.
+Landscape & Identity: Studies in Early & Nineteenth Century American Literature.
 3 Credits.

 An in-depth study of writers, themes, genres, and/or literary movements in American literature before 1914.
 The subject to be studied will vary from semester to semester.
-(Does not satisfy ENGL 372 requirement.).